Welcome to Glanbrook Cadora

 General

 All competitors must be aware that EC and OE sanctioned shows will have a heightened awareness and procedures for control of disease spread among horses on the show grounds.
 Any horse exhibiting signs of illness must not be transported to the show.
 Vaccination certification, in advance of the show, must be submitted with entries and all horses must be temperature checked prior to travelling to the show.
-Any horse with a temperature over 39o C should be considered unwell.
+Any horse with a temperature over 39.o C should be considered unwell.
 Please bring a rectal thermometer to the show, to monitor throughout the day.
 Refer to the Prize List for additional details of biosecurity in the barn areas and show grounds.
+At check-in, before entering the barn area, please report the temperature of the horse, taken prior to transport.

 Definition of a Sick Horse